cedoor/brexit-lang/README.md

 Analysis results will be saved in local `~/Downloads` folder as JSON file called `analysis_results.json`.

 ### Classification

+In the classification script two models are trained with logistic regression, one to distinguish whether an article is for or against Brexit, the other to distinguish whether an article talks about Brexit or not.
+The first model uses all Brexit newspapers to train except the last one, which it uses to create an additional separate test set.
+The second model uses all Brexit newspapers except the last one and the neutral newspaper.
+The script saves the accuracies of the two models in the resulting file.

+You can run the script with the following command:

 ```bash
 bash scripts/start_classification.sh .env